Thia Thomalla

-Cynthia Magpatoc Thomalla (born February 25, 1995) is a German-Filipino actress, model and a pageant titleholder.
+Cynthia "Thia" Magpatoc Thomalla (born February 25, 1995) is a Filipino-German actress, model and a pageant titleholder.

 Career

 Thia earned the title of Miss Eco International 2018 after representing the Philippines in a beauty contest held in Cairo, Egypt.
 She was the first Filipino to win Miss Eco International title.
 Previously, she was crowned Sinulog Festival Queen 2016.

 After attending acting workshop in 2018, she signed as an artist in GMA Network as one of its talents.